tailcallhq/tailcallhq.github.io/docs/config-generation.md

 **Q. How do I merge similar types in the configuration?**

-**Ans:** Adjust the [mergeType](config-generation.md#mergetype) parameter in the preset section to control the merging of similar types.
-A threshold value between 0.0 and 1.0 determines if two types should be merged or not. if you to undestand this in detail then please head over to [preset](config-generation.md#understanding-presets) section.
+**Answer:** Adjust the [mergeType](config-generation.md#mergetype) parameter in the preset section to control the merging of similar types.
+A threshold value between 0.0 and 1.0 determines if two types should be merged or not. if you to understand this in detail then please head over to [preset](config-generation.md#understanding-presets) section.
 Here is an example:
 <Tabs>
 <TabItem value="json" label="JSON">